 Canon D30 vs Panasonic GX800

 The Canon EOS-D30 and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were officially introduced, respectively, in May 2000 and January 2017.
-The Canon D30 is a DSLR, while the GX800 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (Canon D30) and a Four Thirds (GX800) sensor.
+The D30 is a DSLR, while the GX800 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (D30) and a Four Thirds (GX800) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.